urfonline/studio-dashboard/README.md

-# urf-dashboard
+# Studio Dashboard
-A simple dashboard for URF presenters and producers
+A simple dashboard for URF presenters and producers in the studio